Why isn't the data I posted to the pipeline loaded to the database?

 Why am I having trouble connecting to the server?

 Your corporate firewall may be blocking outbound connections on port 22 .
-If you are having connection difficulties, please make sure you can make outbound network connections for SFTP make sure outbound port:22 or port:443 is open.
+If you are having connection difficulties, please make sure you can make outbound network connections to SFTP make sure outbound port:22 or port:443 is open.
 Either can be used to connect.

 Why am I having trouble transferring files with certain extensions?